 SpaceX has gained worldwide attention for a series of historic milestones.
 It is the only private company ever to return a spacecraft from low-Earth orbit, which it first accomplished in December 2010.
 The company made history again in May 2012 when its Dragon spacecraft attached to the International Space Station, exchanged cargo payloads, and returned safely to Earth — a technically challenging feat previously accomplished only by governments.
-Since then Dragon has twice delivered cargo to and from the space station, in the first of many cargo resupply missions for NASA.
+Since then Dragon has delivered cargo to and from the space station multiple times, providing regular cargo resupply missions for NASA.

 Grasshopper Completes Highest Leap to Date

 Grasshopper achieves 325m leap--higher than the Chrysler building.

 First in a series of successful tests of SpaceX's reusability technology.

 Dragon Visits Station

 Dragon becomes the first private spacecraft in history to visit the space station.

 On December 8, 2010, Dragon became the first privately developed spacecraft in history to re-enter from low-Earth orbit.